 Artificial intelligence (AI) has increased business productivity by automating time-consuming tasks.
 For example, AI has streamlined human resource (HR) management for businesses.
 Thus, HR managers can now use software to scan resumes and look for applicants with relevant job experiences and skills.
 This, in turn, would allow them to focus their energy on tasks that require the most attention rather than spending time sorting through hundreds of applications.

 While AI can be very efficient in many business operations, it also has its limitations, however.
 AI could erase the ‘human touch’ needed for problem solving and creative thinking.
 Not only that—AI can’t also handle all business tasks.
 Hence, it’s essential to recognize which jobs require human skills and those that can be completed using AI.

 6. Emerging Technologies

 Emerging technologies are discoveries or creations that have the potential to change the business industry.
 Manufacturing firms, for example, rely on automation for efficiency.
 As technology progresses, it creates a significant impact on how businesses are run and managed.
 Emerging technologies can help increase productivity in some areas of operation if the people managing a business can implement them correctly.

-As technology continues to advance, businesses can maximize their productivity by streamlining their practices and adopting new technologies, like cloud computing, social media, IoT, mobile technology, AI, and other emerging technological tools and services.
+As technology continues to advance, businesses can maximize their productivity by streamlining their practices and adopting new technologies, like cloud computing, social media, IoT, mobile technology, AI, and other emerging technological tools and services like OKR Software which can increase productivity by their goal-setting framework to define and track measurable goals.
 However, those in charge of a business need to decide which technological factors are most suited for their operations so changes can be made with the company’s best interest in mind.